francismontalbo/swatdcnn/README.md

 ## Pre-trained Weights
 **For the readily prepared dataset used in this work refer to this link 🠊 Google Drive Link**
-<p>The pre-trained weights are the plug and play weights for the SWAT-DCNN model.
-This can be used to skip the training and compilation of models for the SWAT-DCNN</p>
+<p>The pre-trained weights are the plug and play weights that can be used to skip the training and compilation of models for the SWAT-DCNN. :relaxed:</p>

 ## Environment Setup: